Whether or not you intend to use organic methods these tips will help you to have a better looking, healthier lawn.

 - Change your watering schedule to mornings to reduce the chance of fungus problems.
 Liquid kelp can prevent and possibly cure fungus.

-Lawns on which chemicals fertilizers and pesticides have been used may require some recovery time before looking their best.
+Lawns on which chemicals fertilizers and pesticides have been used may require some recovery time before looking their best although that has not been my experience.

 Installing or Repairing a Lawn